Hector Begeo

 Hector Begeo (born June 19, 1964) is a three-time Olympian representing the Philippines.
 He is the national record holder in the men's 3000 metres steeplechase.
-He also place second in the 1983 Asian Athletics Championships and third in the steeplechase at the 1982 Asian Games.
-He is the only Filipino to advance into a semi-final in the 3000 m Steeplechase in an Olympic event during the 1988 Seoul Olympics.
+He also placed second in the 1983 Asian Athletics Championships and third in the steeplechase at the 1982 Asian Games.
+He is the only Filipino to advance to the semi-finals in the 3000 m Steeplechase in an Olympic event during the 1988 Seoul Olympics.
 He also represented the Philippines at the 1997 World Championships in Athletics.